nicjlambert/SDM/README.md

 # System Dynamics Model

-This is an implementation of a model from a paper: Duggan, Jim.
+In this repository I implement a model from a paper: Duggan, Jim.
 System Dynamics Modeling with R (Lecture Notes in Social Networks)

 System Dynamics representation of the Health Sector using Shiny.
 Systems thinking is a departure from linear thinking, as system dynamics attempts to understand nonlinear behaviour of participants over time using stocks, flows, feedback loops, table functions and other functions (eg time delays).